 It is important to promptly file a new IPERS Beneficiary Designation form if your designated beneficiary dies or other circumstances warrant a change.
+If your beneficiary dies

-If your beneficiary dies before you do and you do not name a new beneficiary, your death benefits become payable to your estate, or your benefits may pass in accordance with Iowa's laws on intestate succession if no estate will be opened.
+To update or change your beneficiary information, log in to My Account.
+This easy option is available if you are unmarried, or if you are married and designate your spouse as your sole primary beneficiary. before you do and you do not name a new beneficiary, your death benefits become payable to your estate, or your benefits may pass in accordance with Iowa's laws on intestate succession if no estate will be opened.